Grayscale image of a robotic arm in a clean, modern environment.

 Causation of damage

-In personal injury cases, whether the injury was indeed caused by the incident in question often forms the base of the case.
+In personal injury cases, whether the injury was indeed caused by the incident in question often forms the basis of the case.
 Medical peer reviews can offer compelling evidence in this matter, assessing the correlation between the incident and the injuries or health conditions that ensued.

 Reasonability of treatment